-- 9.3.4.12.1 The use of dogs to take or pursue white-tailed deer and wild hogs is prohibited at all times on the Military Recreation Area. - 9.3.4.12.2 The use of dogs to take or pursue legal game during Small Game and Migratory Bird season is permitted only after receiving verbal authorization from the Outdoor Recreation Office.
-MRA Hunt Permit Holders are limited to no more than five (5) bird dogs and/or retrievers. - 9.3.4.12.3 Permit Holders may hunt waterfowl and snipe with dogs in Arbuckle Marsh in Management Units 14, during the overlap with General Gun Season.
+9.3.4.12.1 The use of dogs to take or pursue white-tailed deer and wild hogs is always prohibited in the Military Recreation Area.

+9.3.4.12.2 The use of dogs to take or pursue legal game during Small Game and Migratory Bird season is permitted only after receiving verbal authorization from the Outdoor Recreation Office.
+Permit Holders may hunt waterfowl and snipe with dogs in Arbuckle Marsh in Management Unit 14.